 When Bad Music Publicists Happen to Good Artists

-Quite often, artists get taken for a ride because they don’t actually know what music publicists do, or what to expect from one.
+It happens.
+It isn’t fair, or right, but quite often, artists get taken for a ride because they don’t actually know what music publicists do, or what to expect from one.
 This allows the bad guys to take advantage by promising the world and under-delivering.
 Misconceptions about music publicity can also create false expectations and disappointments down the road when you realize that your publicist might not be able to get you that massive blog you were hoping for.
+It’s on your future publicist to educate you about what’s realistic and what’s not, about what to expect from a campaign —everything from timeline to the type of features you’ll get—and how the whole process works.
+However, it doesn’t hurt to educate yourself on these things, as well as ask these things on your inquiry call or email.

 I’d like to do my part to prevent this from happening to you by presenting – and correcting – the five most common misconceptions about music publicists.